mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 <!-- https://gist.github.com/mikewesthad/193ed96b8dc9ffe3a954f0561ede0ddc -->

 "dungeon-scene.js" is a module that exports a single `class` called `DungeonScene`.
-It extends [`Phaser.Scene`](https://photonstorm.github.io/phaser3-docs/Phaser.Scene.html), which means it has access to a bunch of Phaser functionality via properties (e.g. `this.add` for accessing the game factory).
+It extends [`Phaser.Scene`](https://photonstorm.github.io/phaser3-docs/Phaser.Scene.html), which means it has access to a bunch of Phaser functionality via properties (e.g. `this.add` for accessing the game object factory).
 The scene loads up some assets in `preload`, creates the dungeon and player in `create` and updates the player each frame inside of `update`.

 Once we've created a `dungeon` like we did in the last example, we can set up a tilemap with a blank layer using [`createBlankDynamicLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createBlankDynamicLayer__anchor):